michael-qoc/reactnode/README.md

 ###### Benefit: filtering data in the NODE layer, then transmiting the data to frontend will be much faster than transmiting the data to frontend, then filtering data in the frontend

 ### 8. Server Side Rendering (optional)

+# Remote API server used in this project: URL: "https://www.superapp.ca/api" (this can be changed to companies's API server)
+###### Note: http request to fetch the static assets are handled by Node server.
+All other ajax request are filtered by Node server's business logic endpoints and proxyed to the remote API server.

+# Node server api endpoints:
+###### (to be continued)